New post about the ESP8266/ESP32 dedicated to exploring communication methods, where we will see how to make a Web interface controlled through MQTT.

 }

-In the API.hpp file, we have the functions that emulate the actions to be performed when the interface is clicked.
+In the API.hpp file we have the functions that emulate the actions to perform when pressing the interface.

 void setGPIO(String id, bool state)